-- PhD, City & Regional Planning, University of California, Berkeley Designated Emphasis in Global Metropolitan Studies
+- PhD, City + Regional Planning, UC, Berkeley

-- MPP, Goldman School of Public Policy, University of California, Berkeley
+- MPP, Goldman School of Public Policy, UC, Berkeley

-- MA, International + Area Studies, University of California, Berkeley
+- MA, International + Area Studies, UC, Berkeley

 - The social production of space